Last Updated on January 19, 2021 by Max

 15. Holiday Entertainer

 Become the center of attention.
 Create entertainment for young and old.
 Be everyone’s friend.
 Be everyone’s host.
 All this is the life of an entertainer.
-And it is one of the most social travel jobs.
+And it is one of the most social international travel jobs.

 If you have a sociable and friendly personality and love to entertain the people around you, working as an entertainer will perfectly suit you.
 Entertainers usually work in hotels and on cruise ships.